hyperledger-archives/education/LFS171x/composer-material/sections/section_3.md

 ![Business Network Folder](resources/img_03-04.png)
 #### Identities
 Composer also integrates a system for managing identities through the use of ID cards, which are mapped to a participants of the Business Network.
 Using the *Identity*, the user of the Business Network can operate as that participant.

 #### Connection Profile
-The *connection profile* is a JSON Document that provides the information to the system to connect to (e.g. *Hyperledger Fabric* instance, including *CA*, *Orderers* and *Peers*).
+The *connection profile* is a JSON Document that provides the information necessary to connect to a system (e.g. *Hyperledger Fabric* instance, including *CA*, *Orderers* and *Peers*).

 #### Business Network Cards
 *Business Network Cards* map all the above, combining identities, connection profiles and business network metadata.